What is an Individual?

 What makes your soul different than the soul of say the ocean?
 What makes you who you are?
 The miraculous thing about our existence here is that we experience ourselves to be separate from one another.
 You are you, I am me and there’s some space in between.
 Being an individual is so intrinsic to who we are, that it may never occur to us to think about what it means to be one.

-To understand what an individual is, perhaps we can compare with something that is not an individual.
+To understand what an individual is, perhaps we can compare it with something that is not an individual.
 It would be hard to speculate on another animal’s individuality and how much their souls or consciousness might be like ours.
-But if you believe like I do that a mountain has a soul or an ocean or the wind.
+But if you believe like I do, that a mountain has a sou,l or the ocean has a soul, or even the wind.
 What makes the difference?

 The ocean flows with the principles of nature.
-It cannot decide not to come to shore this evening, or that its going to go North for the winter.
+It cannot decide that its not going to come to shore this evening.
+The ocean cannot decide that its going to go North for the winter.
 It is not an individual.
 In the times when birds are flying in a flock and they all move the same direction, they are not individuals deciding which way to fly.
 I would also argue that a salmon during spawning season cannot make an alternative decision to driving upstream to mate.

 We humans are also animals, and so we can also be driven by instinctive behavior and nature.
 But it seems that we also have the capacity to make a different decision, even when we are in situations that should be controlled by instinct.
 We can run into burning buildings.
 In a group of people running from danger, a cameraman can decide to stop running and take pictures.